kaisama92/ParksAndRecreationApi.Solution/README.md

 ## Description

-_This API was created as an independent project to be submitted for code review to demonstrate an understanding of Many-To-Many databases.
+_This API was created as an independent project to be submitted for code review to demonstrate an understanding of API construction.
 The styling was not a priority.
 It's function _

 ## Setup/Installation Requirements